openwisp/openwisp-radius/docs/user/settings.rst

 **Default**: ``None``

-Changes the urlconf option of django urls to point the RADIUS API urls to another installed module, example, ``myapp.urls`` (useful when you have a seperate API instance.)
+Changes the urlconf option of django URLs to point the RADIUS API URLs to another installed module, example, ``myapp.urls`` (useful when you have a separate API instance.)

 ``OPENWISP_RADIUS_API_BASEURL``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Default**: ``/`` (points to same server)

-If you have a seperate instance of openwisp-radius API on a different
+If you have a separate instance of openwisp-radius API on a different
 domain, you can use this option to change the base of the image download
 URL, this will enable you to point to your API server's domain, example
 value: ``https://myradius.myapp.com``.